Westminster School: Refoundation Under Elizabeth I

+19th Century

 Until the 19th century, the curriculum was predominantly made up of Latin and Greek, and all taught up School.
 Westminster boys were uncontrolled outside school hours and notoriously unruly about town, but the proximity of the school to the Palace of Westminster meant that politicians were well aware of boys' exploits.
 After the Public Schools Act 1868, in response to the Clarendon Commission on the financial and other malpractices at nine pre-eminent public schools, the school began to approach its modern form.
-It was legally separated from the Abbey, although the organisations remain close and the Dean of Westminster is ex officio the Chairman of the Governors.
+It was legally separated from the Abbey, although the organisations remain close.
+The Dean of Westminster was ex officio the Chair of the Governing Body until 2020 and remains a Governor.
 There followed a scandalous public and parliamentary dispute lasting a further 25 years, to settle the transfer of the properties from the Canons of the Abbey to the school.
 School statutes have been made by Order in Council of Queen Elizabeth II.
-The Dean of Christ Church, Oxford, and the Master of Trinity College, Cambridge, are ex officio members of the school's governing body.
+The Dean of Christ Church, Oxford, and the Master of Trinity College, Cambridge, were also ex officio members of the school's Governing Body until 2020.

 Unusually among public schools, Westminster did not adopt most of the broader changes associated with the Victorian ethos of Thomas Arnold, such as the emphasis on team over individual spirit, and the school retained much of its distinctive character.

+20th Century

 Despite many pressures, including evacuation and the destruction of the school roof during the Blitz, the school refused to move out of the city, unlike other schools such as Charterhouse and St. Paul's, and remains in its central London location.

 Westminster Under School was formed in 1943 in the evacuated school buildings in Westminster, as a distinct preparatory school for day pupils between the ages of eight to 13 (now seven to 13).
 Only the separation is new: for example, in the 18th century, Edward Gibbon attended Westminster from the age of 11 and Jeremy Bentham from the age of eight.
 The Under School has since moved to Vincent Square, overlooking the school's playing fields.
 Its current Master is Kate Jefferson.

 In 1967, the first female pupil was admitted to the school.
 Girls became full members in 1973.
 In 1981, a single-sex boarding house, Purcell's, was created for girls.
 In 1997 the school expanded further with the creation of a new day house, Milne's, at 5a, Dean's Yard.